Sharky90/100-days-of-code/r1-log.md

 After learning about how Django operates what is known as Models-Templates-Views, my goal was to learn how to connect everything.
 To practice this I have started with generating a table.
 And then I ran into a problem.
 Posted on Stack Overflow. 🧐Sherlock
 #100DaysOfCode

+//Day 59 December 01.
+Sunday //

+Finally solved the issues after punishing hours and lack of sleep.
+Table connection and other Django import features now work...
+Had to check VS Code extensions and also Django documentation...
+Now I can continue my journey normally...
+NEVER GIVE UP !🤕💪
+#100DaysOfCode